hantsy/spring-reactive-sample/docs/web/func.md

 # RouterFunction

-You have to know the *functional programming* is so hot in these days.
-Spring introduced functional style in the 5.x era.
-Utilize with the new `RouterFunction`, you can handle your web requests in a series of fluent APIs instead of writing a  `@RestController`.
+Functional routing provides a concise, fluent alternative to @RestController.
+Introduced in the Spring 5 era, RouterFunction remains fully supported in Spring Framework 7.
+RouterFunction lets you compose routes and handlers using a functional API instead of controller classes.

 For example,  there is a simple controller class.